 I still remember stolen afternoons spent ensconced in the red leather booths amongst the smoke and whiskey of The San Franciscan in Torrance.
 It opened in 1963, and consistently earns the title of “Best Steak” from the local paper.
 We never went there for birthdays or anniversaries.
 We never made a reservation.
-The San Franciscan was the kind of place you just ended up, and it had an air of danger that even an 11 year-old could sense.
+The San Franciscan was the kind of place where you just ended up, and it had an air of danger that even an 11 year-old could sense.
 It was the kind of place men probably brought their girlfriends because it was too dark to tell if they were 21 or not.
 Or if they were their wives or not.
 We would usually end up there when school let out early and my mom was feeling wild.
 Although her brand of wild wasn’t so much about drinking and carousing, but more about buying pricy steaks for lunch without telling my dad.

 We recently returned to The San Franciscan while on a bit of a tear, and it was everything I remembered — except for the cigarette smoke.
 The giant curved bar was surrounded by men who seemed to be forever middle-aged.
 We were brought crisp, hot sourdough bread that I was told is driven up fresh from San Diego every day.
 Maybe the server was confused, or maybe there is a kick-ass bakery in San Diego that we need to find.
 I always size a place up by the quality of their butter, and theirs was as fresh as possible.
 I guess when you go through that many baked potatoes, the butter doesn’t sit around for long.

 I asked what the soup of the day was, and the server replied with a straight face, “Lentil and hot dogs.”

 “Did you just say lentil and hot dog soup?”